pytorch/pytorch.github.io/_posts/2021-09-08-pytorch-hackathon-2021.md

 [FairTorch](https://devpost.com/software/a-qeysp1) won first place in the PyTorch Responsible AI Development Tools category.
 FairTorch is a PyTorch fairness library that lets developers add constraints to their models to equalize metrics across subgroups by simply adding a few lines of code.

 ## How to Join
-If you’re interested in joining this year’s Pytorch Hackathon, register at http://pytorch2021.devpost.com.
+If you’re interested in joining this year’s PyTorch Hackathon, register at [http://pytorch2021.devpost.com](http://pytorch2021.devpost.com).